molgenis/league-of-robots/roles/backups/README.md

 ## Backup procedure

+1. Create & check folder for the logs, which will be `/var/log/backup/{{ name }}/`.
 1. Create & check destination folder.
-2. Check if a `latest` symlink exists
+1. Check if a `latest` symlink exists
-3. Use `rsync` to create
+1. Use `rsync` to create
    * either a new first backup
    * or a new subsequent backup with `--link-dest="${destination}/latest"`.
-4. Update the `latest` symlink to point to the new backup if the backup completed successfully.
+1. Update the `latest` symlink to point to the new backup if the backup completed successfully.
-5. Delete outdated backups.
+1. Delete outdated backups and logs.

 ## Manually executing